MSBudde/Project-1---stackUP/README.md

-# Project-1---stackUP
+# Project-1---Thwomp on THWOMP!

-## What is stackUP?
+## Objectives
-### stackUP is a very simple game that can be very addicting.
-##### The object of the game is to stack blocks up to a certain point.
-##### The user starts with one block and stops it within a certain part of the game board.
-When that happens the object is tostack the rest of the boxes that will appear once the user has succesfully stacked a block on another block.
-##### As the game progresses the blocks will move faster up until the final slot where it will be moving at its quickest speed.
-If the user gets that far that is.
-If the user fails to stack on top of the previous block, they lose.
-##### The only way to truly win is to successfully stack all blocks to the top of the board.

-## What is used in the development of stackUP?
-##### The main items being used in the development of stackUP will be HTML, CSS, vanilla Javascipt as well as jQuery. possibly the p5.js library.
+Stop first Thwomp.
+Stack next Thwomp on previous one.
+Succesfully do that until you get to the last row.
+Stack all 7 Thwomps on top of each other to win!

 ## MVP
-#### blocks to move within board
-#### blocks successfully stacking on top of each other, if block does not stop on previous block, you lose.
-#### win logic is if you get to the top of the board, you win.
+Must stop Thwomp with spacebar.
+Must stop game if not succesful in stacking Thwomp on previous Thwomp.
+After each succesful stack animation speed increases.
+Blocks animate through grid.
+Timing element times after your first stack.

+## What is used in the development of Thwomp on Thwomp?
+The main items being used in the development of stackUP will be HTML, CSS, vanilla Javascipt as well as jQuery.

+## Stretch Goals
+Add SVG winning and losing animation.
+Add more rows.
+Add Best Record timing tracker.

+## Wireframes
+![wireframe] (p1BlocksonBlocks/assets/stackUP-wireframe.png)